ArjoNagelhout/cuboid/README.md

 ### `📁 SpatialUI`

+- [`SpatialContextMenu.cs`](app/Assets/Scripts/Runtime/SpatialUI/SpatialContextMenu.cs) A simple menu that moves in front of the view of the user
+- [`Visuals.cs`](app/Assets/Scripts/Runtime/SpatialUI/Visuals.cs) Show origin and grid in scene

+#### Handles

 The handles defined in SpatialUI purely contain data and implement the interfaces defined in [`SpatialPointerEvents.cs`](app/Assets/Scripts/Runtime/Input/Core/SpatialPointerEvents.cs) in `📁 Input`.

 Calculating the new position of the *handle* on moving the *spatial pointer* is performed by the tools in `📁 Tools`.
 These tools are also responsible for instantiating these handles.

+- [`Handle.cs`](app/Assets/Scripts/Runtime/SpatialUI/Handle.cs) Base class that implements the interfaces defined in [`SpatialPointerEvents.cs`](app/Assets/Scripts/Runtime/Input/Core/SpatialPointerEvents.cs)
 - [`AxisHandle.cs`](app/Assets/Scripts/Runtime/SpatialUI/AxisHandle.cs) Contains additional data for which axis (x, y or z) this handle would edit
-- [`Handle.cs`](app/Assets/Scripts/Runtime/SpatialUI/Handle.cs) Base class that implements the interfaces defined in [`SpatialPointerEvents.cs`](app/Assets/Scripts/Runtime/Input/Core/SpatialPointerEvents.cs)
+- [`TranslateHandle.cs`](app/Assets/Scripts/Runtime/SpatialUI/TranslateHandle.cs) Contains additional data for whether the handle is a plane or axis handle
 - [`SelectionBoundsHandle.cs`](app/Assets/Scripts/Runtime/SpatialUI/SelectionBoundsHandle.cs) Handle for the corner, edge or face of a selection bounds
-- [`SpatialContextMenu.cs`](app/Assets/Scripts/Runtime/SpatialUI/SpatialContextMenu.cs) A simple menu that moves in front of the view of the user
-- [`TranslateHandle.cs`](app/Assets/Scripts/Runtime/SpatialUI/TranslateHandle.cs) Contains additional data for whether the handle is a plane or axis handle
-- [`Visuals.cs`](app/Assets/Scripts/Runtime/SpatialUI/Visuals.cs) Show origin and grid in scene

 ### `📁 Tools`